 The cake flour is there because it has less gluten.
 You don’t need or want to have a lot of strong protein in pie crust, which is why you want to treat pastry more gently than bread.
 You can definitely make a crust from 100% all purpose flour – it just might be a bit less tender.

-Keeping pie crust and other pastry cold keeps the fats cold, which increases the flakiness of the dough when baked.
+Keeping pie crust, puff pastry, other pastry cold keeps the fats cold, which increases the flakiness of the dough when baked.
 Resting the dough after making it and constructing the pie helps to prevent the dough from shrinking from the pie pan as it cooks.

 Use a mix of apples in my pies, depending on the season and what is available where you are.
 Personally, I prefer crisper apples that keep their shape rather than turning into applesauce.